SBDPlugins/MapReflectionAPI/README.md

 # MapReflectionAPI

-This plugin helps developer with viewing images on maps.
-It supports Spigot 1.12 - 1.19.
+This plugin helps developer with displaying images on maps.
+It supports Spigot 1.12 - 1.20.

 ## Usage: